Administration of Justice

 Program Learning Outcomes

-- Assess and respond appropriately to potential conflict situations.
+- Assess and respond appropriately to situations containing potential conflicts, hazards and threatening situations.

-- Demonstrate the maintenance of physical and mental fitness, utilize stress management techniques and maintain a drug-free lifestyle.
+- Identify the importance of physical and mental fitness, stress management techniques, and maintaining a drug-free lifestyle.

 - Perform independently and inter-dependently to accomplish shared professional outcomes.